Samuel Richardson: Early career

-Over their ten years of marriage, the Richardsons had five sons and one daughter – three of the boys were successively named Samuel after their father, but all three died young.
-Soon after the death of William, their fourth child, Martha died on 25 January 1731.
-Their youngest son, Samuel, was to live past his mother for a year longer, but succumbed to illness in 1732.
-After his final son died, Richardson attempted to move on with his life.
-He married Elizabeth Leake, whose father was a printer, and the two moved into another house on Blue Ball Court.
-However, Elizabeth and his daughter were not the only ones living with him because Richardson allowed five of his apprentices to lodge in his home.
-Elizabeth had six children (five daughters and one son) with Richardson; four of their daughters, Mary, Martha, Anne, and Sarah, reached adulthood and survived their father.
-Their son, another Samuel, was born in 1739 and died in 1740.
+Over their ten years of marriage, Martha and Samuel Richardson had five sons and one daughter – three of the boys were successively named Samuel after their father, but all three died as infants.
+Martha died in childbirth on 23 January 1731, and their youngest son, Samuel, succumbed to illness in 1732.
+In 1733, Richardson married Elizabeth Leake, the daughter of printer John Leake.
+Samuel and Elizabeth had six children (five daughters and one son).
+Four of their daughters, Mary, Martha, Anne, and Sarah, reached adulthood.
+Their son, another Samuel, was born in 1739 but died in 1740.

 In 1733, Richardson was granted a contract with the House of Commons, with help from Onslow, to print the Journals of the House.
 The 26 volumes of the work soon improved his business.
 Later in 1733, he wrote The Apprentice's Vade Mecum, urging young men like himself to be diligent and self-denying.
 The work was intended to "create the perfect apprentice".
 Written in response to the "epidemick Evils of the present Age", the text is best known for its condemnation of popular forms of entertainment including theatres, taverns and gambling.
 The manual targets the apprentice as the focal point for the moral improvement of society, not because he is most susceptible to vice, but because, Richardson suggests, he is more responsive to moral improvement than his social betters.
 During this time, Richardson took on five more apprentices: Thomas Verren (1 August 1732), Richard Smith (6 February 1733), Matthew Stimson (7 August 1733), Bethell Wellington (7 May 1734), and Daniel Green (1 October 1734).
 His total staff during the 1730s numbered seven, as his first three apprentices were free by 1728, and two of his apprentices, Verren and Smith, died soon into their apprenticeship.
 The loss of Verren was particularly devastating to Richardson because Verren was his nephew and his hope for a male heir that would take over the press.